 According to Beatles historian Mark Lewisohn, each of these early takes opened with a spontaneous spoken preamble from Starr, “along the lines of ‘Come on children!
 It’s time to toddle off to bed.
 We’ve had a lovely day at the park and now it’s time for sleep.’
 Or, ‘Put all those toys away.
 Yes, Daddy will sing a song for you!’
 Or, ‘Cover yourself up, Charlie.
 Pull those covers up and off you go to dreamland!'”

 Starr re-recorded his vocals on 2 July, and harmony backing vocals were also added.
 Following this Martin made a copy of the tape and began work on the score.

 All previous recordings for ‘Good Night’ were discarded on 22 July, and recording began afresh.
 First to be taped was the orchestra, which took 12 takes to perfect.

-Following this, the choir – four men and four women from the Mike Sammes Singers – added their parts.
+Following that, the choir – four men and four women from the Mike Sammes Singers – added their parts.
 The last element to be taped was Starr’s lead vocals, which were recorded between 11.50pm and 1.40am.

 I sang John’s song ‘Good Night’.
 I’ve just heard it for the first time in years and it’s not bad at all, although I think I sound very nervous.
 It was something for me to do.